English Language and Literature

 Lecturer: E. Robinson (English)

-Affiliate Professors: W. Cohen (English), L. Doherty (Classics), J. Hallett (Classics), R. Igel (Spanish), F. Keshavarz-Karamustafa (Arabic Studies), J. Levinson (Philosophy)
+Affiliate Professors: W. Cohen (English), L. Doherty (Classics), A. Frisch (French), R. Igel (Spanish), F. Keshavarz-Karamustafa (Arabic Studies), J. Levinson (Philosophy)

-Affiliate Assistant Professors: V. Anishchenkova (Arabic Studies), F. Barrenechea (Classics), A. Schonebaum (Chinese)
+Affiliate Associate Professors: V. Anishchenkova (Arabic Studies), F. Barrenechea (Classics), F. Carpenter (Theater), M. Mason (East Asian Studies), A. Schonebaum (Chinese)

-Academic advising for English majors, English/Secondary Education double majors, Creative Writing minors, Professional Writing minors, and Rhetoric minors is available throughout the year in 1128 Tawes Hall.
+Academic advising for English majors, English/Secondary Education double majors, Creative Writing minors, Professional Writing minors, and Rhetoric minors is available throughout the year.
 Departmental academic advising is mandatory for all English majors and English/Secondary Education double majors each semester.
 Students should check Testudo for their registration date and schedule an advising appointment for at least one week in advance of that date.
-Advising appointments can be made by calling 301-405-3825 or by visiting the English Undergraduate Studies Office in 1128 Tawes Hall.
-For information, visit: www.english.umd.edu/academics/undergraduate/advising.

-To review the academic plans for the English major and English/Secondary Education double major, go to http://www.arhu.umd.edu/undergraduate/advising/academicplans
+To review the academic plans for the English major and English/Secondary Education double major, go to arhu.umd.edu/academics/advising/academic-plans.

-The department both sponsors internships and offers credit for outside pre-professional internships.
-Departmental internships include: Maryland General Assembly Internship, Dickinson Electronic Archives Digital Humanities Internship, Romantic Circles Internship, Maryland Institute for Technology in the Humanities (MITH) Internship, Writing Center Internship, Undergraduate Teaching Assistants Internship, and Pre-Professional Writing Skills Internship.
-For more information, visit: www.english.umd.edu/academics/undergraduate/internships.
+The department sponsors numerous internships and also offers credit for outside pre-professional internships focused on writing, research, or media.
+Departmental internships include: Maryland General Assembly Internship, Dickinson Electronic Archives Digital Humanities Internship, Maryland Institute for Technology in the Humanities (MITH) Internship, Writing Center Internship, and Undergraduate Teaching Assistants Internship.
+For information, visit english.umd.edu/academic-programs/beyond-classroom/internships.

-The English Honors Program offers lively and challenging seminars, the opportunity to do a long-term project in an area of special interest, and the sort of intellectual and literary community that you might find at a small liberal arts college.
-Students work closely with faculty members and peers in seminars and on a senior project.
+The English Honors Program offers lively and challenging seminars, the opportunity to complete a long-term project in an area of special interest, and an intellectual community resembling what one might find at a small liberal arts college.
+Students work closely with faculty mentors and peers, developing a senior project through both seminars and independent study.
 Interested students should ask for details from an English Department advisor as early as possible in their college careers.
-For information, visit: www.english.umd.edu/academics/undergraduate/honors.
+Applications are usually submitted in the fall of the third year.
+For information, visit english.umd.edu/academic-programs/undergraduate/honors-program.

 Scholarships and Financial Assistance

-The Office of Student Financial Aid (OSFA) administers all types of federal, state, and institutional financial assistance programs and, in cooperation with other university offices, participates in the awarding of scholarships to deserving students.
-For information, visit: www.financialaid.umd.edu.
+Beyond the English department, the Office of Student Financial Aid administers all types of federal, state, and institutional financial assistance programs and, in cooperation with other university offices, participates in the awarding of scholarships to deserving students.
+For information, visit financialaid.umd.edu.

-The Writing Center, 1205 Tawes Hall, 301-405-3785, provides free tutoring to undergraduate students with writing assignments.
-Appointments are recommended, but walk-ins are welcome based on availability of tutors.
-Appointments can be made by calling the Writing Center or visiting its website.
-Students, faculty, and staff with questions about punctuation, sentence structure, word choice, or documentation can call the Writing Center's Grammar Hotline at 301-405-3785.
-For information, visit: www.english.umd.edu/academics/writingcenter.
+The Writing Center, 1205 Tawes Hall, 301-405-3785, provides free consultations to undergraduate students with writing assignments.
+In a supportive atmosphere, trained consultants from a variety of backgrounds and majors assist writers in-person and online throughout all stages of the composition process.
+The Writing Center also facilitates collaborations and workshops on topics related to writing and teaching writing.
+Appointments are recommended, but walk-ins are welcome based on the availability of tutors.
+Appointments can be made by visiting the Writing Center's website: english.umd.edu/writing-programs/writing-center.
+Students, faculty, and staff who have quick questions about punctuation, sentence structure, word choice, or documentation may call the Writing Center's Grammar Hotline at 301-405-3785.

 Awards and Recognition